 Git repository.
 The "MarkupEditor base" project is used to support the demos, and is re-used by several different WYSIWYG editor projects.

 Desktop MarkupEditor.
-A desktop app version of the MarkupEditor, which also comes with a command line tool to open the MarkupEditor on any file.
+A desktop app version of the MarkupEditor.
 You can edit, save, open other files, and create new files.
-The content provided in the Demo, Developer's Guide, and API documents was all edited entirely using the MarkupEditor desktop app.
+The content provided in the Demo and Developer's Guide, was all edited entirely using the MarkupEditor desktop app.

 Swift MarkupEditor.